contensis/contensis.github.io/docs-src/entries/translate-an-entry.md

 # Translate an entry
-When you want to create content in an alternative language to the default language you'll need to create a language variation.
+When you want to create content in an alternative language to the default you'll need to create a language variation.

 A language variation is associated with the default language entry which acts as a container for all language variations.
 The number of languages available will depend on those supported for the [content type](/content-types/enable-disable-languages.md).